THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The materiality analysis takes into account both the areas provided for in Legislative Decree 254/2016 and the characteristic aspects of the industry in which the Group operates, to the extent necessary to ensure an understanding of the Group’s activities, performance, results and impact generated by the Company itself.

-According to this new approach, the Moncler Group’s context, activities and business relationships 18 material6 topics have been identified.
-These topics reflect the organisation’s most significant actual and potential impacts on
+According to this approach, by considering the Moncler Group’s context, activities and business relationships, 18 material9 topics have been identified.
+These topics reflect the organisation’s most significant actual and potential impacts on aspects such as the economy, environment and individuals, including impacts on human rights (impact materiality).

 understanding the context through an analysis of the Group’s activities, business relationships, the sustainability context in which they take place and the relevant stakeholders, with the aim of collecting the information necessary to identify actual and potential impacts.
-In addition to the internal documentation, a comparison with the reference sector was made
+In addition to the internal documentation, a comparison with the reference sector was made;

 The most significant impacts and the related material topics were subsequently submitted to the Board of Directors, following the assessment by the Control, Risks and Sustainability Committee, for approval for reporting purposes.